guettli/learning-kubernetes-log/README.md

 I never started to implement this "vision".
 Because Kubernetes is this vision.
 Except that it is not SQL, but nevertheless Kubernetes provides this well defined schema.
 I like it.

+---

+I see experienced people struggling with Kubernetes.
+They have 20 years experience in IT.
+This means they were able to do their IT work 20 years without kubernetes.
+They are experts, but they struggle to except/adapt/enbrace Kubernetes.

+Young people are more open to now things.
+This is normal for mammals.

 # January 2022